Queensland Lions FC: History

 The club was founded in 1957 as Hollandia-Inala Soccer Club by Dutch immigrants.
 From the start they were based at grounds in the Brisbane suburb of Darra and then moved to Pine Road, Richlands, where they play today.
 In the early 1970s, all clubs were required to abandon 'ethnic' names and they then adopted the name Brisbane Lions.

-In 1977 the Lions were invited to play in the National Soccer League and played in the league as Brisbane Lions until the end of the 1988 season.
+In 1977 they were invited to play in the National Soccer League and played in the league as Brisbane Lions until the end of the 1988 season.
 Former Manchester United and Northern Ireland legend George Best made four appearances for the team during the 1983/84 season.
 Notable players around this time include: Bob Latchford from Everton in 1981, Col Bennett, Jim Hermiston, Ron Millman, Nigel Lowndes, Steve Jackson, Danny Wright, Steve Hogg, Alan Niven, Russell Stewart.

 From 1989 the Brisbane Lions played in the Brisbane Premier League.
 After coming to an agreement with the newly formed Brisbane Lions AFL club, they changed their name to the current Queensland Lions.

 In 2004 it was announced that the Lions had won the right to compete in the newly formed A-League.
 Operating as Queensland Roar the club was once again represented in an Australian national league.